anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ## Bare Extension Identifiers {#bare_extension}

-Some RDAP extensions define only one JSON value and do not prefix it with their RDAP extension identifier instead using the extension identifier as the JSON name for that JSON value.
+Some RDAP extensions define only one JSON value and do not prefix it with their RDAP extension identifier; instead using the extension identifier as the JSON name for that JSON value.
 That is, the extension identifier is used "bare" and not appended with an underscore character and subsequent names.